 Tamara Belt, Landscape Committee Chair

-Tamara joined the Board in 2010 and chairs the Landscape Committee.
-A landscape designer, she owns Hawthorne Garden Design, which specializes in high-end residential landscape design in the DC metropolitan region.
+Tamara joined the Board in 2010 and is Vice Chair and Chair of the the Landscape Committee.
+She owns Hawthorne Garden Design, which specializes in high-end residential landscape design in the DC metropolitan region.

-Before earning her degree in landscape design, Tamara was an environmental economist at the World Bank and the Inter-American Development Bank for over ten years, where she focused on projects in the environmental sector, such as establishing protected areas in Asia, promoting ecotourism in Brazil and Bolivia, and designing afforestation projects in Central America.
+Before earning her degree in landscape design, Tamara was an environmental economist at the World Bank and the Inter-American Development Bank for over ten years, where she focused on projects in the environmental sector.
 She earned her Ph.D. in economics from the London School of Economics.

 A native Spanish speaker and half-Colombian, Tamara also previously served as PTA co-chair at the Oyster-Adams Bilingual School.
 Tamara is married to Sean Greene, and they live in Woodley Park with their three children.
 She is delighted to be able to support the restoration of this neighborhood treasure.